ptheywood/gtc-2019-talk/presentation.md

 ???

-We wanted to show that GPUs are the appropriate tool for smart city simulations.
+We wanted to show that GPUs are the **most appropriate tool** for smart city simulations.

-Showing that they are suitable for city-scale networks and can do so better than real time, unlike the current state of the art CPU simulators.
+And that they are suitable for city-scale simulations and can do so better than real time, unlike the current state of the art CPU simulators.

-We did this by implementing a subset of functionality from a commercial tool on the GPU,
+We chose to do this by implementing a subset of functionality from a commercial tool on the GPU,

 Cross validating the implementation to show it is doing the same thing

-and benchmark both implementations using a model we could scale indefinitely.
+and run a range of benchmarks using a scalable model to evaluate performance.

 ---